Articles in this section

 Re-activating a Pairing

 Sometimes, this message may kick the customer into action, but you may have already deactivated the pairing.
-No stress, just shoot us an email (contact@kisacademics.com) with the name of the student (as shown on the KIS App) and their email address or contact number.
-We will re-activate the pairing for you!
+No stress, just refer to this article: How do I restart or re-activate a pairing that was previously deactivated?

 If you still have questions, shoot a message to the #help channel on Slack or send us an email at contact@kisacademics.com